 Yes.
-Residents can access their Case Log reports after completion of the program to use for hospital credentialing, apply for fellowship training, etc. Residents are not able to add cases after completing the program.
+Residents can access their Case Log reports after completion of the program to use for hospital credentialing, apply for fellowship training, etc. Residents are not able to add cases to the system after completing the program.

 6. How can a resident use information from their Case Logs?